ritik0912kumar/Mahavir-Store-Data-Analysis/README.md

 ### Step 2: Data Cleaning and Preparation
 1. **Ensure Data Quality**:
-   - Check for and remove duplicates.
+   - Checking for and remove duplicates.
-   - Fill or correct missing values.
+   - Filling or correcting missing values.
-   - Standardize date formats and text entries.
+   - Standardizing date formats and text entries.

 2. **Convert Data Range to Table**:
-   - Select the entire data range.
+   - Selecting the entire data range.
    - Go to the `Insert` tab and click on `Table`.
-   - Ensure "My table has headers" is checked and click OK.
+   - Ensuring "My table has headers" is checked and click OK.

 ### Step 3: Creating Pivot Tables
 1. **Insert a Pivot Table**: